Dr. Todd Olsen | Head Coach

 Dr. Todd Olsen took over the Lynchburg women's soccer program ahead of the 1994 season and in the time since has built a perennial conference and regional powerhouse and a consistent NCAA postseason tournament participant, capping it off with a national title in 2014.

 Olsen led the 2014 Hornets to a 27-0-1 record, tying for the most wins in Division III history en route to the national championship.
-He was named ODAC, state, regional, and national Coach of the Year for his efforts.
+He was named ODAC, state, regional, and national coach of the year for his efforts.
 His team produced three All-Americans in the 2014 campaign, while sitting atop the national leaders in defense and scoring the entire season.

-A native of Pittsburgh, Olsen received his bachelor’s degree in Health and Physical Education in 1985 from Slippery Rock University in Slippery Rock, Pa., where he was a two-time Academic All-America selection.
+A native of Pittsburgh, Pa., Olsen received his bachelor’s degree in Health and Physical Education in 1985 from Slippery Rock University in Slippery Rock, Pa., where he was a two-time Academic All-America selection.
 After graduation, Olsen traveled to England and attended Loughborough University, earning his master’s degree in 1987 after completing a comprehensive soccer coaching regimen.
 In 1992, Olsen rounded out his academic career at the University of Pittsburgh where he earned a master’s degree in public health and a Ph.D. in epidemiology.

 In 2012, Olsen was inducted into the Capital One CoSIDA Academic All-America Hall of Fame, which honors his philanthropic and coaching achievements.
 In the fall of 2012, he was inducted into the Slippery Rock University Athletic Hall of Fame.

-Natalie Deacon | Assistant Coach
+Natalie Beazley | Associate Head Coach

-Deacon graduated from Lynchburg in 2017 with a bachelor’s degree in exercise physiology and a minor in coaching.
+Beazley graduated from Lynchburg in 2017 with a bachelor’s degree in exercise physiology and a minor in coaching.
 In 2019, she completed her master's degree in Lynchburg's nonprofit leadership studies program.

 Jessica Hinkle | Assistant Coach

-She graduated from Lynchburg with a bachelor’s in interdisciplinary studies with an emphasis in special education in 2013 and her M.Ed. in adaptive special education in 2017.
+She graduated from Lynchburg with a bachelors in Interdisciplinary Studies with an emphasis in Special Education in 2013 and her M.Ed. in Adaptive Special Education in 2017.

 Matt Newton | Assistant Coach

-Emily Hiett | Assistant Coach
+Reynaldo Ramos Jr. | Assistant Coach

 Tanner Olsen | Assistant Coach